 The collected profiles contain time-biased samples of program counter values: the number of samples associated with a particular program counter value is proportional to the total time spent executing that instruction.
-Samples that show the relative number of cache misses, branch mispredictions, etc. incurred by individual instructions are also collected.
+Samples that show the relative number of cache misses, branch mispredictions, etc. incurred by individual instructions may also be collected if the processor's performance counters support such events.

 Some of the analysis tools use the collected samples to generate the usual histograms of time spent per image, per procedure, per source line, or per instruction.
-Other analysis tools use a detailed machine model and heuristics described in Section 6 to convert time-biased samples into the average number of cycles spent executing each instruction, the number of times each instruction was executed, and explanations for any static or dynamic stalls.
+Other analysis tools use a detailed machine model and heuristics described in Section 6 to convert time-biased samples into the average number of cycles spent executing each instruction, the number of times each instruction was executed, and possible explanations for any static or dynamic stalls.
+Our techniques can deduce this information entirely from the time-biased program counter profiles and the binary executable, although the other types of samples, if available, may also be used to improve the accuracy of the results.

 Section 3 contains several examples of the output from our tools.
-As discussed there, the combination of fine-grained instruction-level analysis and detailed profiling of long-running workloads has produced insights into performance that are difficult to achieve with other tools.
-These insights have been used to improve the performance of several major commercial applications.
+As discussed there, the combination of fine-grained instruction-level analysis and detailed profiling of long-running workloads has produced insights into performance that are difficult to achieve with other